stanmaz/BBOalert/README.md

 This way, the file is ready for the next session and will contain recently alerted calls.

+The best method to learn BBOalert is to create e teaching table and to experiment with data.

 ## Data file format

-The file must begin with the <b>BBOalert</b> keyword to be recognized by the program.
+The file must begin with the <b>BBOalert</b> keyword (case sensitive) to be recognized by the program.

 Comma separated value (CSV) format is used for each record.

-Alerted calls should contain three text fields separated by commas :
+Alerted calls should contain at least three text fields separated by commas :

-	<context>,<call>,<explanation>
+	<context>,<call>,<explanation>[,optional text ignored by BBOalert]

-where "context" is the bidding sequence preceding the "call".
+where <context> is the bidding sequence preceding the <call>.
 In those two fields we use two-characters self-explaining tokens :

 	1C 1D 1H 1S 1N Db Rd 2C 2D ....

-To increase the readability of the code, we use -- token for pass and not Pa.
+To increase the readability of the code, we use '--' token for pass and not 'Pa'.
 Outside of the data records free text is allowed for documentation purposes.
 Leading and trailing spaces and tabs are allowed in data fields.

 ### Examples